ArduPilot/ardupilot/libraries/AP_DDS/README.md

 ## Using ROS 2 services

-The `AP_DDS` libraary exposes services which are automatically mapped to ROS 2 services using appropriate naming conventions for topics and message and service types.
+The `AP_DDS` library exposes services which are automatically mapped to ROS 2 services using appropriate naming conventions for topics and message and service types.
 An earlier version of `AP_DDS` required the use of the eProsima [Integration Service](https://github.com/eProsima/Integration-Service) to map